 In the junior school we aim to make Mathematics more fun and accessible with an emphasis on active learning.
 The use of iPads has been incorporated into all KS3 lessons.
-In the senior school the department enjoys great success in public examinations with 100% pupils having achieved grade C and above at GCSE level in 2018.
+In the senior school the department enjoys great success in public examinations with 100% pupils having achieved grade C and above at GCSE level in 2020.
 This trend leads to a high uptake of Mathematics at A level including a significant number of girls who complete the course in one year.
-Mathematics was the most popular A-Level choice in 2018.
-A good number of these girls then go on to study Further Mathematics in their final year at Strathearn, preparing them well for many Mathematical, Science and Engineering based degree courses.
+Mathematics is always one of the most popular A-Level choices in Strathearn.
+A significant proportion of these girls then go on to study Further Mathematics in their final year at Strathearn, preparing them well for many Mathematical, Science and Engineering based degree courses.

 Overview of work

 For pupils in first to third form at Strathearn, KS3 Maths is varied and interesting.
 It is made as interactive as possible while still ensuring a secure foundation upon which to support GCSE Maths.
 At KS3, pupils use their iPads to access textbooks and other learning materials.
 Girls may complete GCSE Maths or GCSE Further Maths.
 There tends to be two Further Maths classes and three GCSE classes.
 Further Maths brings additional challenge for those pupils who enjoy Mathematics and wish to do more!
 Maths is a popular subject choice at A-level, and the department delivers Maths, as well as Double Maths and Further Maths.
 A level material introduces Pure Maths, Mechanics and Statistics.
 Further Maths introduces many new topics such as Complex Numbers and Circular Motion.